Egg candling is a neat, cheap, and easy way to discover what is happening inside the egg, but how do you do it?

-Do you have to candle an egg?
-No, really you don’t, but if you can, it takes some of the guesswork out of hatching and can help you to improve the chances of subsequent hatches.
+No, really, you don’t, but if you can, it takes some of the guesswork out of hatching and can help you to improve the chances of subsequent hatches.

-What Is Candling And Why Do It?
+What Is Egg Candling, And Why Do It?

-Candling an egg allows you to see in a limited way, what’s going on inside an egg at particular points along the way to full development.
+Candling an egg allows you to see in a limited way what’s going on inside an egg at particular points along the way to full development.

-It is not a fail safe way to tell what’s happening inside the egg, but using your finely tuned observational skills, you can get a pretty good idea of progress or problems.
+It is not a fail-safe way to tell what’s happening inside the egg, but using your finely tuned observational skills, you can get a pretty good idea of progress or problems.

 Candling can give you an idea if the egg is progressing or whether there is a problem.
-As its’ name implies, originally candling was done with a candle!
+As its’ name implies, originally, candling was done with a candle!

 There are several different types of candler depending on what you want or need.

 We have a top pick section for you later in the article to help you pick through the numerous choices available.